 ● I have experimented a bit with what happens to the cranberries after they burst, but before adding the reserved whole cranberries.
 You can use a blender to pulse blend after the cranberries have burst, but before adding the whole cranberries, vanilla, and ground cinnamon… and that works great.

-● I have made this where I did not hold back any cranberries, let them all pop, and that too was marvelous.
-The difference is the whole, reserved cranberries add a different texture, as well as making for a prettier looking cranberry recipe.
+● I have made this where I did not hold back any cranberries, let all the cranberries pop, and that too was marvelous.
+The difference is the whole, reserved cranberries add a different texture, as well as making for a prettier-looking cranberry recipe.

 ● If you freeze cranberry leftovers do it in a freezer-safe Ziploc bag.
 To use, leave it in the fridge for a couple of days to thaw.
 Never had any problem with taste or texture.

 ● Instead of orange juice, you may want to substitute Triple Sec, Grand Marnier, or Cointreau.
 The taste will change a bit, but that is what cranberry sauce variations do.

 ● If you enjoy cinnamon, you can add a little cinnamon to this recipe.